- Academic Affairs

 Donald B. Tobin, JD

-Prior to joining the Moritz College faculty in 2001, Tobin served as an appellate attorney in the Tax Division of the U.S. Justice Department and as a law clerk for Judge Francis Murnaghan Jr. of the 4th U.S. Circuit Court of Appeals.
-A native of Columbia, Md., and a graduate of Oakland Mills High School, Tobin began his career on Capitol Hill, working there before, during, and after graduating magna cum laude and Order of the Coif from Georgetown Law Center.
+Prior to joining the academy, Tobin served as an appellate attorney in the Tax Division of the U.S. Justice Department and as a law clerk for Judge Francis Murnaghan Jr. of the 4th U.S. Circuit Court of Appeals.
+A native of Columbia, Md., Tobin began his career on Capitol Hill, working there before, during, and after law school.
 He served as a professional staff member for U.S. Senator Paul Sarbanes, the Senate Committee on the Budget, and the Joint Economic Committee of Congress.

-Tobin is the co-author, with Samuel A. Donaldson, of Federal Income Taxation: A Contemporary Approach (West 2012), an interactive casebook that offers students opportunities for feedback on their understanding of the material.
+Tobin is also the co-author, with Samuel A. Donaldson, of Federal Income Taxation: A Contemporary Approach (West 2018), an interactive casebook that offers students opportunities for feedback on their understanding of the material.